Autosport BRDC Award

-The Aston Martin Autosport BRDC Award is an award set up in 1989 to reward and recognise young racing drivers from the UK.
-As its names suggest, the award is backed by Aston Martin, motorsport magazine Autosport, and the British Racing Drivers' Club (BRDC).
-As well as the prestige of winning the award, a test drive in an Aston Martin Formula One car and £100,000 – increased from £50,000 in 2010 – cash prize, the award winner is also presented with the Chris Bristow Trophy.
+The Silverstone Autosport BRDC Award is an award set up in 1989, following the demise of the Grovewood Awards, to reward and recognise young racing drivers from the UK.
+As its names suggest, the award is backed by Silverstone, motorsport magazine Autosport, and the British Racing Drivers' Club (BRDC).
+As well as the prestige of winning the award, a test drive in an Aston Martin Formula One car and £200,000 – increased from £50,000 in 2010 – cash prize, the award winner is also presented with the Chris Bristow Trophy.

-McLaren ended its longstanding partnership with the accolade in January 2019, and Aston Martin replaced them.
-The 2019 winner received a test in a Red Bull F1 car at Silverstone, as Aston Martin was the team's sponsor.
-After 2020, the winner ran in an Aston Martin F1 Team car.
-The winner also gets a run in an FIA World Endurance Championship Aston Martin Vantage GTE car.
-The award also has an overall £200,000 prize fund.
+McLaren ended its longstanding partnership with the accolade in January 2019, and was replaced by Aston Martin.
+The 2019 winner received a test in a Red Bull Racing car at Silverstone, as Aston Martin was the team's sponsor, and test in an FIA World Endurance Championship Aston Martin Vantage GTE car.
+The Award was not held in 2020, but since 2021, the winner has received a test in an Aston Martin F1 Team car and an overall £200,000 prize fund.

+In August 2025, it was announced that the 2025 award would not take place, with organisers stating a review of the award would take place before a future relaunch.